SvenLieber/website/content/en/post/cordi-2025/index.md

 and using common tools.
 These kinds of agreements (or standards) and tools are especially crucial given the amount of data nowadays.
-I attended the **2nd Conference on Research Data Infrastructure**, in Aachen, Germany from August 26 to 28, 2025, where _research data infrastructures_ were discussed.
+Me and around 800 other people attended the **2nd Conference on Research Data Infrastructure**, in Aachen, Germany from August 26 to 28, 2025.
 In this blog post I will reflect on the various presentations and posters I saw as well as the discussions I had.